2 men get 40 years each for Malta reporter's car-bomb murder

 Caruana Galizia investigated suspected corruption among political and business circles in the tiny European Union nation, which is a financial haven in the Mediterranean.

-Only hours earlier at the start of the trial in a Valletta courthouse, George Degiorgio, 59, and Alfred Degiorgio, 57 had entered not-guilty pleas.

-They are charged with having set the bomb that blew up Daphne Caruana Galizia’s car as she drove near her home on Oct.
-16, 2017.

-The trial judge, Edwina Grima, retired to chambers after the change of plea.
-She was expected to sentence both defendants later on Friday.
+The trial judge, Edwina Grima, retired to chambers after the change of plea before announcing the sentences a few hours later.

+The brothers could have faced a maximum sentence of life imprisonment.
+As a European Union member, Malta doesn’t allow the death penalty.

-Prosecutors alleged that the brothers that they were hired by a top Maltese businessman with government ties.
+Prosecutors alleged that the brothers were hired by a top Maltese businessman with government ties.
 That businessman has been charged and will be tried separately.

 In the run-up to the trial, the Degiorgio brothers had denied the charges.
 A third suspect, Vincent Muscat, avoided a trial after earlier changing his plea to guilty.
 Muscat is serving a 15-year sentence.